The Edge of vital impact

 Experience UVic's vital impact

-See more videos from Vital Impact at UVic on YouTube
+See more videos from the Vital Impact at UVic playlist on YouTube.

 Who are our researchers?
 What do they study?
 And how is their work relevant to our lives?